-A. What products qualify for each version of the Stamp?
+A. What products qualify for each kind of Stamp?

-Products containing at least 8g of whole grain ingredients per labeled serving may qualify to use the Whole Grain Stamp.
-As shown above:

-100% Stamp

-Products will use the 100% Stamp with its 100% banner if (a) all the ingredients in the product are whole grains AND (b) the product contains at least 16g of whole grain ingredients per labeled serving.
-The product may not contain any non-wholegrain ingredients.
+Products where at least 51% of the grain is whole grain, and that contain at least 8g of whole grain ingredients per labeled serving and per RACC qualify to use the FSIS Whole Grain Stamp.
+Most products use the Basic Stamp.
+Products will use the "100% Stamp" with its added 100% banner, if (a) all of the grains in the product are whole grains AND (b) the product contains at least 16g of whole grain ingredients per labeled serving and per RACC.